theZivkovic/ProjectiveTextureMapping/README.md

 ### What you can do with it?

-When you run the project you should see the projector projecting and image to the scene, which contains one sphere and one cube.
+When you run the project you should see the projector projecting and image onto the scene, which contains one sphere and one cube.
+You can
+- rotate the scene using mouse click&drag
+- zoom in/out the scene using mouse wheel
+- rotate projector around the scene origin using buttons
+- increase projection size using buttons

 ### How to run?
 ```
 - npm install
 - npm run dev
-- go to localhost:8080 in your browser
 ```

+then go to localhost:3000 in your browser